-COMPARISON OF THE THREE THEORIES
+A COMPARISON OF THE THREE THEORIES

-It should be particularly noted that each theory agrees that labor should get what labor produces.
-The theories each have a different conception of what labor in fact produces and what labor in fact receives.
+Three theories concerning the role of Labor under capitalist production have been sketched: marginal productivity theory, the Marxian labor theory of value and exploitation, and the labor theory of property.
+The principal conclusions are summarized in Figure 13.4.
+It should be particularly noted that each theory agrees that Labor should get what Labor produces.
+The theories each have a different conception of what Labor in fact produces and what Labor in fact receives.
 These are factual questions.

-Our purpose has been to comp are three theories about the role of Labor in capitalist production.
-Most political economic debate during the last century has been between neo-classical value theory (represented by MP theory) and Marxian value theory.
-This clash of value theories has not reached the fundamental issues which have to do with property rights, not prices.
-Hence the two theories have been analyzed from the viewpoint of the labor theory of property.
+Our purpose has been to compare three theories about the role of Labor in capitalist production.
+Most political economic debate during the last century has been between neoclassical value theory (represented by MP